Soph055/Zombie-OutCry/README.md

 A classic arcade-style pygame adventure – protect your village from incoming zombie hordes!

 ## **Project Overview**
 Zombie OutCry is a Python game built with Pygame in which you defend your village and family against waves of animated zombies.
-The game features sound effects, custom art assets, and dynamic gameplay elements.
+The game features sound effects, fun art assets, and dynamic gameplay elements.

 ## **Features**
 - Animated characters: Player, zombie, and bullet sprites, complete with walking cycles.